fatimakhlid/fatimakhlid/its me.md

 👋  **HI THERE!!!
 ITS ME **

-    An Energetic developer with a knack for game development and machine learning.
+    An Energetic developer with a knack for Game development and Machine Learning.

    **SKILLS AT A GLANCE:**
    - Advanced programming in C, C#, C++, and Python